Sunday, November 16, 2025

 Among them there is a name I want the world to cherish.
 That name is Maryam Akbari Monfared.

-Two were among the 30,000 political prisoners massacred in 1988, a genocide condemned by the UN.
+Two of them were among the 30,000 political prisoners massacred in 1988, a genocide investigated and denounced by the UN.

-When her 15-year sentence ended, the regime fabricated new charges and extended her ordeal.
-Yet, from her cell, Maryam continues to inspire courage.
+When her original 15-year sentence ended, the regime fabricated new charges and extended her ordeal.
+Yet, from the depths of her cell, Maryam continues to inspire courage.
+Listen to her.

-“Justice stands stronger than love,” she wrote, “even higher than a mother’s love for her children.
+And yet in another letter, she declares, “Justice stands stronger than love, even higher than a mother’s love for her children.
 And precisely because I love my children, I have risen in the name of justice.”

 Her words turn grief into strength, pain into purpose.
 Maryam Akbari Monfared and our 17 are the conscience of Iran.